sav-che/TL-2/Authors/Courtin, Albert {std. Courtin}.md

-> [!cite] BHL link: this entry starts at [page 424](https://www.biodiversitylibrary.org/item/103860#page/434/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 424](https://www.biodiversitylibrary.org/page/33266101) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Courtin, Albert (fl.
-1850-1864), German horticulturist, "Hofgärtner" at Ludwigsburg, from 1864 with the Prince of Würtemberg as gardener with the Villa in Cannstadt near Stuttgart. (*Courtin*).
+1850-1864), German horticulturist, "Hofgärtner" at Ludwigsburg, from 1864 with the Prince of Würtemberg as gardener with the Villa in Cannstadt near Stuttgart.
+**Abbreviated name**: *Courtin*

 #### Herbarium and types